 Wildcat Stadium – New Hampshire Wildcats

 As beloved as Cowell Stadium, affectionately nicknamed “The Dungeon” was, it was terribly outdated and in need of a facelift.
 Beginning in 2014, the university began a $25 million renovation designed to modernize and upgrade the venue.
 Over the course of two seasons, lights were installed, a new grandstand was built adjacent to the field house, a new scoreboard was installed and a new grandstand was built on the west side of the field.
-New state of the art sound and video systems were installed, along with new concession stands, new luxury suites and much more.
-In short, virtually everything at Wildcat Stadium is new, including its name.
+New state of the art sound and video systems were installed, along with new concession stands and new luxury suites.

 Food & Beverage 4